trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - `hash_max_size` is not related to number of server names directly, if number of servers doubles, you may need to increase `hash_max_size` 10 times or even more to avoid collisions.
 If you cannot avoid them, you have to increase `hash_bucket_size`

-- if you have `hash_max_size` less than 10000 and small `hash_bucket_size`, you can expect long loading time because NGINX would try to find optimal hash size in a loop (see [this](https://github.com/nginx/nginx/blob/c3aed0a23392a509f64b740064f5f6633e8c89d8/src/core/ngx_hash.c#L289))
+- if you have `hash_max_size` less than 10000 and small `hash_bucket_size`, you can expect long loading time because NGINX would try to find optimal hash size in a loop (see [src/core/ngx_hash.c](https://github.com/nginx/nginx/blob/c3aed0a23392a509f64b740064f5f6633e8c89d8/src/core/ngx_hash.c#L289))

-- if you have `hash_max_size` bigger than 10000, there will be "only" 1000 loops performed before it would complain
+- if you have `hash_max_size` bigger than 10000, there will be only 1000 loops performed before it would complain

 ##### Server names hash table